Tax Structure: Tax Base, Tax Rate, Proportional, Regressive, and Progressive Taxation

 |Earned Income||Income Taxes||Payroll Taxes||Total Taxes Paid||Effective Tax Rate|

+Although the above table is based on 2011 tax rates, it still shows the effective tax rate on earned income, which would be little changed with the new tax brackets that the Republicans introduced at the end of 2017.
 The 2011 standard deduction of $5,800 and the personal exemption of $3,700 for a single person was deducted from the earned income to calculate the income tax in the above table.
 However, payroll taxes applies to all earned income.
 As you can see from the chart below, the federal tax on earned income is not nearly as progressive as it might seem by just looking at marginal tax rates.
 For instance, note the fact that someone who makes $1 million has an effective tax rate of 36.33%, and someone who earns $100,000 has an effective tax rate of 32.5%, so the millionaire pays taxes at a rate that is only 3.83% more.
 Although these figures are now several years old, this basic tax structure, as of 2017, is still the same — the current numbers are only a little bit higher.

 The Wealthy Really Do Have It Better

 The above table is misleading because it shows only the taxes assessed on working income, which is the most highly taxed form of income.
 It suggests that the wealthy pay a higher effective tax rate on their income than poorer people.
-However, because of favorable tax treatment for investment income and, especially for capital gains, and because large amounts of wealth can be transferred through gifts and inheritance (collectively, gratuitous transfers) tax-free, the wealthy actually pay a far lower effective tax rate if the taxes that they paid is divided by all of their income, including investment income and inherited wealth.
+However, because of favorable tax treatment for investment income and, especially for capital gains, and because large amounts of wealth can be transferred through gifts and inheritance (collectively, gratuitous transfers) tax-free, the wealthy actually pay a far lower effective tax rate if the taxes that they paid is divided by all their income, including investment income and inherited wealth.

 For instance, according to IRS statistics, in 2007, the top 400 taxpayers of the United States received an average of $344.8 million and paid only 17.2% of that income in taxes, including payroll taxes that they may have paid.
 If you look at the above table again, you will note that someone who makes a mere $20,000 per year pays an effective tax rate of 19.2% — even after subtracting the standard deduction and personal exemption!
 Furthermore, hedge fund managers, some who make more than $1 billion per year, are exempted from paying any payroll taxes on their performance fee, which is usually most of their compensation if they are profitable, thanks to their Republican friends in Congress.